Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Parking lot construction and site circulation packages for commercial centers, industrial campuses, and owner-user facilities.
+Parking lot construction and site circulation packages in San Marcos for commercial centers, industrial campuses, and owner-user facilities — with Hays County limestone subgrade, EARC compliance, and outlet-corridor traffic volume factored into every design decision.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep parking lot construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-The completed property works better because customer access, employee circulation, truck separation, drainage, and striping are all planned together.
+The completed property works better because customer access, employee circulation, truck separation, drainage, ADA compliance, and striping are planned together around the real use conditions of San Marcos commercial and industrial properties — including high-volume retail destinations, outlet-adjacent developments, and Hays County industrial sites.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?